5k-mirrors/poe-live-search-manager/README.md

 - Consumes far less resources than running poe.trade in browser
 - Queues listings if more than one arrives within the configured notification timeframe (alerts that there are further items)

+## Side effects

+- PoE needs to run in windowed or windowed fullscreen mode for the notifications to show
+- Your clipboard will be altered with every new notification regardless whether you have any other content on it

 ## Installation and usage

 Download the latest release (poe-sniper.zip) from the [releases page](https://github.com/thisismydesign/poe-sniper/releases).